-Pete Marra is the director of the Smithsonian Migratory Bird Center.
+Pete Marra is a senior scientist emeritus and the former director of the Smithsonian Migratory Bird Center.
 His research in avian conservation science has three broad themes, including the ecology of migratory birds, urban ecosystem ecology and disease ecology.

 Marra's primary interests lie in understanding the factors that control population persistence and dynamics, so his research examines the roles of climate, habitat, food and pathogens, as well as other anthropogenic sources of mortality on the individual condition of both migratory and resident birds.